aisha1710/code-quiz/readme.md

 ### Description

 This file includes a link and screenshot showing the file named Quiz-time.There are a total of 8 multiple-choice questions in this JavaScript Code Quiz challenge.
 After finishing, you'll be given a score.
-Your score will be added to a Highscore record once you submit your initial.
-You may keep track of your individual scores on the Highscore board.
+Your score will be added to a High score record once you submit your initial.
+You may keep track of your individual scores on the High score board.

 #### Here are some of the things included in this file: